3vot/clay/readme.md

 $ 3vot upload

-User the following setting --app hello-world
+User the following setting --app gold

 This will upload the App to your profile, you'll later be able publish it to the world.

 It will also deploy a demo of your app.
-Visit http://demo.3vot.com/[yourProfile]/hello-world
+Visit http://demo.3vot.com/myorg/gold

 About 3VOT